8 Natural Ways to Relieve Your Baby's Gas Quickly

 - Increased Spitting up.

 - Baby may start to refuse feedings or become extremely fussy during feedings.

-- Baby's stomach makes gurgling, growling or rumbling noises - while there are natural gut sounds in any human, if you put your ear to an infant’s stomach and hear a constant bubbling sound, it is a good indicator of gas.
-Mothers can sometimes hear and feel baby's stomach gurgling.
+- Baby's stomach makes gurgling, growling, or rumbling noises - while there are natural gut sounds in any human, if you put your ear to an infant’s stomach and hear a constant bubbling sound, it is a good indicator of gas.
+Mothers can sometimes hear and feel a baby's stomach gurgling.